vidar-alvestad/openshift-reference-springboot-server/README.md

 # Spring Boot Reference Application

+This is an old version of this reference application based upon spring boot 1.5.x, look in the master branch for the new version.

 The intention of the Reference Application is to serve as a guide when developing Business Applications (Fagapplikasjoner) within The Norwegian Tax Administration (Skatteetaten); applications implementing the core business rules in the tax domain for which Skatteetaten is responsible.